OCTACHRON Manual

 Again by pressing SHIFT while dragging one of the controllers, you adjust the value for all steps together.

-And to go even one step further, Octachron also allows you to let velocity, step repeats and all CC Modualtion parameters mutate:
+And to go even one step further, OCTACHRON also allows you to let velocity, step repeats, offset and all CC Modulation parameters mutate:

 Mutation of CC Parameters